k2view-academy/K2View-Academy/articles/99_Broadway_WIP/24_error_handling.md

    <img src="images/99_24_06.PNG"/>

-5.Several validations can be performed using different inner flows.
+5. Several validations can be performed using different inner flows.
 For example, in addition to the above - add a validation that input numbers are not negative and if yes - throw an exception and stop the flow prior to the division step.
 This check is also implemented by creating another flow, saving it as an Actor and adding it to the current flow.

    <img src="images/99_24_07.PNG"/>